mmuratarat/mmuratarat.github.io/_pages/faq.md

 74. Why is loss function in Neural Networks not convex?
 75. What is the difference between a loss function and decision function?
 76. What is the difference between SVM and Random Forest?
-77. What is the difference between fitting a model via closed-form equations vs. Gradient Descent and its variantss?
+77. What is the difference between fitting a model via closed-form equations vs. Gradient Descent and its variants?
 78. What are some of the issues with K-means?
 76. How do you deal with high cardinality?